 Occasional snoring is normal, especially if you are sick with a cold or only snore in certain sleeping positions.
 If you or your partner snore constantly and loudly enough to keep the other person awake, however, you should speak with your doctor.

-A medical doctor is the best person to determine whether the snoring is cause for concern or is indicative of obstructive sleep apnea.
-Once your doctor makes a determination and provides you with an official diagnosis, our Seattle dental office can then help you manage your snoring and obstructive sleep apnea.
+A medical doctor is the best person to determine whether the snoring is cause for concern or indicative of obstructive sleep apnea.
+Once your doctor decides and provides you with an official diagnosis, our dental office can then help you manage your snoring and obstructive sleep apnea.

 Recognizing Obstructive Sleep Apnea